 - Always move slower than you think.
 Remember. time stays still when you do.
 Rotate your head and assess the situation before you make any movement.

 - When you kill a bad guy with a weapon, that weapon will always come flying to you.
-Use this to your advantage when you need to throw something at guy with a gun coming towards you.
+Use this to your advantage when you need to throw something at the guy with a gun coming towards you.

 - After you finish SUPERHOT’s story mode, you unlock an endless game mode that is a lot of fun.
 Make sure you go and check that out.